A Pool Maintenance App That Actually Helps

 Water chemistry that makes sense

-Enter your test strip readings and Pool Clarity tells you exactly what's off and what to do about it.
+Enter your test strip readings and Pool Clarity tells you exactly what is off and what to do about it.
 Not in chemistry jargon, but in plain sentences: "Your pH is high at 7.9.
 Add 14 oz of muriatic acid, wait 4 hours with the pump running, then retest."
 Every dose is calculated for your specific pool size, type, and setup.

 Hold your pool company accountable